kalavai-net/kalavai-client/docs/docs/compatibility.md

 5. If the system ends up being supported, you'll be invited to create a PR to add support to the compatibility matrix.

-## Help testing AMD GPUs

-If you are interested in testing AMD support within Kalavai and own an AMD GPU card, please [contact us](mailto:info@kalavai.net) or [create an issue](https://github.com/kalavai-net/kalavai-client/issues)!